Get Started with Secret Protection

 - List three risks of exposing application secrets to Salesforce admins.

-How do I secure secrets? is an important question for developers on any platform, including Salesforce.
-In this module, you will learn how to identify secrets in your applications and how to determine which is the most effective method for storing those secrets.
+How to secure secrets is important for developers to consider on any platform, including Salesforce.
+In this module, you learn how to identify secrets in your applications and how to determine which is the most effective method for storing and protecting those secrets.

-We’ve been throwing around the term secrets, but what do we actually mean?
-In this module, whenever we say secret, we mean any sensitive data in your application.
+We’ve been discussing the term secrets, but what do we mean?
+In this module, when we refer to secrets, we mean data that can be used to verify what privileges a user has in a given situation.

 - Passwords and passphrases